Killed in the nick of time: How gunning down Zakir Musa, destroyed an Al-Qaeda dream in India

 Kashmir's top terrorist Zakir Musa killed in Tral encounter

 Like Burhan Wani, he too had been gaining a great amount of traction and turning out to be an immensely dangerous terrorist.
 A couple of months back, he was spotted at Punjab, which clearly signalled that he was trying to expand beyond Kashmir.

-For the Al-Qaeda, Musa was the answer.
 He was determined, dangerous and held a sway over a large number of youth, who were willing to join him.

 The Al-Qaeda has made several unsuccessful attempts to set up shop in the sub-continent since 2014.
 The outfit was dying a natural death, but the entry of Musa gave it a ray of hope.